colynb/slim-template-compare/README.md

-## Slim PHP Framework Using Twig vs Mustache
+## Slim PHP Framework Example

+This demonstrates how to use the Slim micro-framework.
+The demo will evolve as I add more and more features.
+So far, features include:

+ * Using Twig for templating
+ * Using Mustache for templating
+ * Connecting to Redis (using the Predis PHP library) to store key/value stores in memory.

 ### Install